Jeju Island South Korea

 Hallasan National Park

 Hallasan, at 1,950 metres, is the highest peak in South Korea.
-An extinct volcano with a crater lake at the summit, it is the island’s dominant geographical feature.
-Several hiking trails lead to or near the top; the Seongpanak and Gwaneumsa trails both reach the summit crater (Baengnokdam), while the Eorimok and Yeongsil trails reach the western slopes without going all the way up.
+An extinct volcano with a crater lake at the summit, it dominates the island’s geography in every direction.
+Several hiking trails lead to or near the top: the Seongpanak and Gwaneumsa trails both reach the summit crater (Baengnokdam), while the Eorimok and Yeongsil trails make for excellent half-day hikes on the western slopes without the full summit commitment.

 Manjanggul Lava Tube

-One of the longest lava tube cave systems in the world, Manjanggul was formed by a lava flow that cooled and hardened on the outside while the molten interior continued flowing, leaving a hollow tunnel.
-About one kilometre of the 13-kilometre tube is open to visitors, lit and with a formed walking path.
-At the far end, a lava column roughly 7.6 metres tall is among the largest lava stalagmites known anywhere.
+One of the longest lava tube cave systems in the world, Manjanggul was formed when a lava flow cooled and hardened on the outside while the molten interior continued flowing, leaving a hollow tunnel roughly 13 kilometres long.
+About one kilometre of that is open to visitors, lit and fitted with a formed walking path.
+At the far end stands a lava column roughly 7.6 metres tall, among the largest lava stalagmites known anywhere on Earth.

-The cave is in Gimnyeong, on the northern coast, and takes about 45 minutes to walk through at a relaxed pace.
-It is a UNESCO World Heritage Site as part of the Jeju Volcanic Island and Lava Tubes designation.
-Entry is 4,000 KRW for adults.
+The cave sits in Gimnyeong on the northern coast, takes around 45 minutes to walk through at a relaxed pace, and is part of the Jeju Volcanic Island and Lava Tubes UNESCO World Heritage Site designation.
+Entry is around 4,000 KRW for adults, making it one of the better-value sights on the island.
+It also stays a steady cool 11 degrees Celsius inside, which on a hot summer day feels like the best reason to visit.

 Seongsan Ilchulbong (Sunrise Peak)